vincent64/minecraft-chat-history/README.md

 If the app froze after you selected a date or a different log type, it can be due to the size of the files.
 If the log files for this date are huge, the app will spend a lot of time loading them, and sometimes, it fails due to memory usage being too high.
 So be patient, but if it takes more than a minute, close the app and restart it!

 ### The app won't launch.
 Why?
-If you get an error saying "*A JNI error has occured.*" upon lauching the app, it's because you have an older version of Java installed on your computer.
-MCCH requires Java 19.
-Check the *Download and usage* section above.
+If you get an error saying "*A JNI error has occurred.*" upon launching the app, it's because you have an older version of Java installed on your computer.
+Make sure to check for Java update regularly on your computer.

+---

 ## Disclaimer
 MCCH relies on the log files' name to display the chat logs by date.
 Changing the log files' name could not only cause issue with the app, but also with Minecraft itself.
 MCCH **only reads** the log files and do not alter them in any way.